 Tip: Do not consume it right before or after meals.

-Apart from relieving constipation and aiding weight loss, there are other benefits of consuming psyllium husk.
+Apart from maintaining bowel regularity and aiding weight loss, there are other benefits of consuming psyllium husk.
 Find out what they are in the following section.

 - Helps improve heart health by lowering LDL (bad) cholesterol.

 - Relieves acidity by preventing excess acid formation in the gut.